JacobWPeterson/JacobWPeterson/README.md

 Prior to software engineering, I earned a PhD in textual criticism and spent several years developing and overseeing projects to digitize ancient manuscripts in the US, Europe, and Asia.

 - 🔭 I’m currently working on <a href="https://github.com/JacobWPeterson/abinth">abinth</a>, a twitter-based news app
-- 🏁 I recently finished <a href="https://github.com/JacobWPeterson/ReViewe">ReView</a>
+- 🏁 I recently finished <a href="https://github.com/JacobWPeterson/ReView">ReView</a>
 - 💻 I’m currently learning system architecture and scaling
 - 💬 Ask me about Javascript, why coding bootcamps are great, and college football
 - 📖 Pronouns: he/him
 - 📨 Reach me via <a href="mailto:petersonjacobw@gmail.com">Email</a>
 - 🖇️ Connect on <a href="https://www.linkedin.com/in/jacobwpeterson/">LinkedIn</a>
 - 🐦 Also follow me on Twitter <a href="https://twitter.com/jacobwpeterson">@jacobwpeterson</a>
-- ⚡ Fun fact: I've traveled to 25 countries, worked in 6, lived in 3, and given lectures on 3 continents 🌎.
+- ⚡ Fast facts: Golfer--College Football addict—-Traveled to 25 countries, worked in 6, lived in 3, and given lectures on 3 continents 🌎.